34-Year-Old Outfielder – New York Yankees

 A brutal month of May had Gardner flirting with the Mendoza Line through two months into the season, but the 33-year-old was able to recover and finish the season with reasonable numbers.
 After a surp...

 Agreed to a four-year, $52 million contract extension with the Yankees in February of 2014.

-Gardner is not in the lineup for Friday's game against the Orioles.
+Gardner isn't in the lineup Sunday against the Blue Jays.

 To instantly reveal our fantasy analysis of every player – including Brett Gardner – simply subscribe now.